 Meanwhile, Northern Health is actively working with the contractor to ensure that the Stuart Lake Hospital will meet the community and health service needs while keeping within the Design Build Agreement.
 We’re also actively engaging with the community.

 Like all project schedules, timelines can be impacted any number of factors and thus are subject to change.

 Flagging and falling of trees to clear the site began in early February 2022 and construction is currently on track to begin summer of 2022.
 Construction will take place between 2022 and 2024, with transfer of staff and patients the goal for 2025.

 Engagement next steps

-Right now the Communications Team is establishing an Indigenous Advisory Working Group (IAWG) and a Community Advisory Working Group (CAWG).
-The work of the IAWG and the CAWG informs the project to help ensure a facility that reflects and supports the communities in the Fort St James area and the Northern Health Services Plan.
+Right now the Communications Team is establishing a Cultural Safety Working Group (CSWG) and a Community Advisory Working Group (CAWG).
+The work of the CSWG and the CAWG informs the project to help ensure a facility that reflects and supports the communities in the Fort St James area and the Northern Health Services Plan.
 Aspects of the project that may be influenced by these groups include patient experience, culturally appropriate design, artwork and signage, and local considerations of interest that arise as we meet.

 Engagement is a major part of Northern Health Capital Projects, and there will be many opportunities for input from the community as this project progresses.

 Once construction has started for the Stuart Lake Hospital Replacement, this milestone will be celebrated by us on-site, online, and in the media.
 We hope you will join us!

 Interested in what goes into a major hospital replacement?
 We will be installing a construction camera that you can access to see what’s going on at the site and watch it all come together.
 Although work has yet to begin, the construction camera will be a way to keep up to date with the Stuart Lake Hospital Replacement.